-Alina Zrobek-Rozanska1, Maria Trojanek2, Sabina Zrobek3 LOCAL AUTHORITIES' ACTIVITIES AIMED AT ATTRACTING PRIVATE INVESTMENTS: EFFECTS.
-BARRIERS AND OPPORTUNITIES
+Alina Zrobek-Rozanska1, Maria Trojanek2, Sabina Zrobek3 LOCAL AUTHORITIES' ACTIVITIES AIMING AT ATTRACTING PRIVATE INVESTMENTS: EFFECTS, BARRIERS AND OPPORTUNITIES

-The aim of the paper is to analyze the determining factors and assess the effects of the activities undertaken by local authorities aiming at creating attractive locations for private investments.
-The study covered the selected Polish regions divided into the groups of urban, urban-rural and rural communes.
+The aim of the paper is to analyze determining factors and assess effects of activities undertaken by local authorities aiming at creating attractive location for private investments.
+The study covered selected Polish communes divided into the groups of urban, urban-rural and rural communes.
 The analysis was conducted with the use of agglomerative clustering analysis and comparative methods.
-The authors assessed the effects, described barriers and offered proposals on how to improve the efficiency of local authorities' activities.
+The authors assessed effects, described barriers and introduced proposals how to improve the efficiency of local authorities' activities.

-Keywords: local authorities: private investments: communes (gminas): Poland.
+Keywords: local authorities; private investments; cluster analysis.